rjlee/twitter-notifier/README.md

 ![Exmaple in notification centre](https://raw.githubusercontent.com/rjlee/twitter-notification-centre/master/assets/example.png "")

-It is designed to to run on your Mac and requires you to setup a twitter app that will search twitter using your credentials.
-It uses the twitter gem https://github.com/sferik/twitter and instructions for setting up an app can be found in the README.
+It is designed to to run on your Mac and requires you to register a twitter app that will search twitter using the app credentials.

 ## Requires